UCLA logo : discovering nature

 Research Interests

 The central goal of my research program is to understand the factors that govern the evolutionary dynamics of organismal diversification.
-Why are some groups morphologically diverse?
-Are there general laws or themes that can be used to explain the uneven distribution of diversity in physiological traits across lineages?
+How can we explain the uneven patterns of species richness and morphological diversity across the Tree of Life?
+Where is macroevolutionary theory adequate to explain diversity patterns and where must new models and methods be developed?
 Does morphological diversity always signal mechanical, functional, or ecological diversity?
-To address these questions, I work largely on marine fishes.
-My research approach is interdisciplinary and quantitative and crosses traditional boundaries among evolutionary morphology, molecular phylogenetics, and theoretical evolution.
-I identify and quantify organismal diversity using morphological and functional morphological techniques; construct evolutionary trees and test evolutionary hypotheses using phylogenetic statisticatl methods; and use models of trait evolution to explore form-function dynamics.
+To address these questions, I work on two main systems: coral reef fishes and neotropical primates.
+My research approach is interdisciplinary and quantitative and crosses traditional boundaries among molecular phylogenetics, evolutionary morphology, and theoretical evolution.
+I construct evolutionary trees using phylogenomic approaches, test evolutionary hypotheses using phylogenetic statis- tical methods; use models of trait evolution to explore form-function dynamics identify and quantify organismal diversity using morphological and functional morphological techniques

 Selected Publications